-Can authorities establish the drone regulations to hit US$15.1bn global commercial UAS potential?
+Can we create drone regs to enable US$15.1bn commercial UAS potential?

 The growing market for commercial UAS (unmanned aerial systems) platforms and associated services will be led by demand from the agriculture, commercial security and first responder sectors: The Strategy Analytics Advanced Defense Systems (ADS) service report, “ Commercial UAS Market Outlook 2017-2027 ,” forecasts the commercial UAS market will grow to over $15.1 billion (€13.10 billion) by 2027.